JohnnyW23/key_gen_auto/README.md

 Generates a new passcode each time the backspace key is pressed.

 # ENTER KEY
-Registers the last generated passcode inside a text file of your choice.
+Registers the last generated password inside a text file of your choice.
 A message pops out informing that the password has been saved.
 If you press this key again, a message pops out informing to generate a new password with backspace key, and the last generated password won't be registered again in your file.

 # ESC KEY
 Finishes the program.